 I learned that most situations in life and science are too complex to be captured in one statement or one theory.
 The closer we look the more we become aware of the complexity.
 In plant morphology, my scientific specialty, all generalizations I have come across are contradicted or complemented by other statements.
 But one has to know the literature very well to be aware of that, to realize that what is presented in textbooks as the truth remains controversial.
 I tend to think that in other fields, controversy also persists.
 For example, the Big Bang Theory of the origin of the universe is also controversial, although it is usually presented as the truth.
 Unfortunately, most people, including many scientists, remain trapped in a restricted view that does not comprise the complexity of the whole field.
 As a result, their views and life remain impoverished.
 When they teach, they perpetuate this narrow-mindedness.

 I learned that science is not only based on evidence, on facts, but is also driven by power: the power of powerful scientists and organizations that creates power-knowledge.
-Thus, the official narrative of the COVID-19 pandemic was promulgated by powerful medical doctors and scientists in collusion with the powerful pharmaceutical industry, governments, and the mainstream media (the medical-political complex).
+For example, the official narrative of the COVID-19 pandemic was promulgated by powerful medical doctors and scientists in collusion with the powerful pharmaceutical industry, governments, and the mainstream media (the medical-political complex).
 The scientific evidence of less powerful scientists was ignored and suppressed or dismissed as misinformation, disinformation, or conspiracy theory.
 There is a vast literature on scientific evidence provided by the less powerful (suppressed by the media) that questioned or contradicted the official narrative (see, for example, Robert F. Kennedy Jr: The Real Anthony Fauci: Bill Gates, Big Pharma, and the Global War on Democracy and Public Health).
 The validity of mandates has been questioned or contradicted by scientific evidence of the less powerful.
 Furthermore, it has been pointed out that “evidence-based medicine has been corrupted by corporate interests, failed regulation, and commercialization of academia” (Jon Jureidini and Leemon B. McHenry 2022.
 The illusion of evidence-based medicine.
 British Medical Journal 376:o702, reviewed by Dr. John Campbell; see also, for example, the book by John Leake and Peter McCullough.
 2022.
 The Courage to Face COVID-19: Preventing Hospitalization and Death, while Battling the Bio-Pharmaceutical Complex.
 This book reveals crimes perpetuated by the medical-industrial complex against doctors, patients and the public at large).

 I became aware of the propaganda in the Western world.
 We often point at the propaganda in Russia and China and overlook the strong propaganda in the West.